Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: User Study Results

 \subsection{Issues with Cookie Notices}

-For Q3.5, the majority (59\%) of participants said they had not encountered issues with cookie notices (Figure \ref{tab:describe}).
+For Q3.5, the majority (n=59) of participants said they had not encountered issues with cookie notices (Figure \ref{tab:describe}).
 The rest said they have experienced issues regarding cookie display or settings or described negative feelings such as frustration regarding them.
 P98 said that they had experienced ``cookie notices blocking content on the page that, if not blocked, I could read and close the page without having to interact with the notice.''
 P50 said ``some websites make it a bit difficult to reject all cookies, it'll open up another page where you'll have to individually select each tick box to reject.''
 However, when presented with a list of possible problems in Q3.6, only 20\% said none.
-79\% of the participants said that they had experienced at least one, the most common being unclear response options in a cookie notice and being unable to leave a cookie notice.
+79\% of the participants said that they had experienced at least one, the most common being unclear response options in a cookie notice (n=28) and being unable to leave a cookie notice (n=28).
 Detailed results for this question are in Figure \ref{fig:Which of the following issues have you experienced}.

-In a follow-up question (Q3.9), we asked what is the potential reason when participants cannot respond to a cookie notice.
-The responses of the participants fell into two main categories: technical issues (37\%) or malicious behaviour (16\%).
+In a follow-up question (Q3.9), we asked what is the potential reason why participants cannot respond to a cookie notice.
+The responses of the participants fell into two main categories: technical issues (n=37) or malicious behaviour (n=16).
 Four participants explicitly mentioned issues with AT e.g., P27 said that ``Assistive technology may not be picking up a notice that has been given.''
-For example, P15 said they believe its ``because they're trying to force you to accept by pretending it's broken?''
+For example, P15 said they believe it is ``because they're trying to force you to accept by pretending it's broken?''